mozilla/ActiveData-ETL/pyLibrary/README.md

 **HTTP Reference**

-Configuration can be stored remotly, especially in the case of larger configurations which are too unwieldy to inline:
+Configuration can be stored remotely, especially in the case of larger configurations which are too unwieldy to inline:

 ```python